 The pictures betrayed a farcical, childish, and incorrect understanding of “Satanic imagery”, very much in keeping with Abraham’s own unsophisticated fascination with the subject.
 The idea that an allegedly super-sophisticated, super-secret, international conspiracy of devil worshippers such as the Illuminati is alleged to be, would employ such childish and Hollywood-inspired imagery to represent themselves is simply farcical.

-It’s akin to suggesting that Interpol might use a cartoon figure like Superman, or a cartoon crime-fighter organization like The Justice League, to represent themselves.
+It’s akin to suggesting that Interpol or GCHQ might use a cartoon figure like Superman, or a cartoon crime-fighter organization like The Justice League, to represent themselves.

 3. But the children drew those pictures!
 Don’t you believe the children?

 We do believe that the children drew at least parts of the pictures, but we also know they had considerable “help” from Abraham and Ella.
 The drawings of a woman’s torso, complete with inverted navel and inguinal folds at the crotch, are far beyond the capabilities of a child of eight or nine years.
 Ella has a degree in art history, and probably has at least minimal training in sketching and life drawing.
 We believe she drew the outline, and then had the children fill in the “devils and monsters”.

 In one still from a video circulated by Abe and Ella, Abe’s hand can be seen quite clearly “helping” the children draw one of the more difficult bits.

 3. But all you’re saying is that you don’t believe the tattoos exist.
 How can you be so certain?
 After all, this cult has been around a very long time, and they are very, very good at covering up their activities.

 Ella claims that both her ex-husband, Mr Draper, and the father of her two youngest children, RD, were “in the cult”, which she described as a life-long, multi-generational organisation.

 As life-long cult members, both men would have received their genital tattoos at a young age.